alexkander/loopback-disable-all-remote-methods-mixin/README.md

 }
 ```

-In the previous examples, all remote methods (including relations methods) has been disabled, except the methods `find` and `prototype.patchAttributes`.
-If you open loopback-component-external you will notice that just this methods are visibles.
+In the above definitions, all remote methods (including relations methods) has been disabled, except the methods `find` and `prototype.patchAttributes`.
+If you open `loopback-component-external` you will notice that just this methods are visible.

 ### Troubles